Not My Job: Travel Guru Rick Steves Gets Quizzed On Steve Ricks

 STEVES: It had quite an impact on me.

 SAGAL: I can imagine.
 You made a career out of it.
-Now you are - you have these very large number of fans, people who follow your books and - were best-selling and your TV shows and your specials on PBS - and they're called Ricknics?
+Now, you are - you have these very large number of fans, people who follow your books and - where you're best-selling and your TV shows and your specials on PBS - and they're called Ricknics?

 STEVES: Yes.